 Smart scheduling one of my favorite PPC strategy using which I have consistently been able to bring down the cost per lead across my campaigns.

 In this post, I am listing out the scheduling strategy which can help you save around 20% on average.
-If you have been running an ad evenly, you might have been loosing a lot of money and also potential leads.
+If you have been running an ad evenly, you might have been losing a lot of money and also potential leads.
 Here are some scenarios to consider.

 - You run PPC for a taxi company which has a heavy demand on weekends and moderate demand on weekdays.
 Would it make sense if you had more budget to spend on weekend?